 - Aim to eat at least 5 portions of fruit and vegetables every day.

 - Eat more fish.
-It is recommended to eat two portions of sustainably sourced fish per week, of which one portion should be an oily fish such as sardines, mackerel, trout, herring, pilchards and salmon.
+It is recommended to eat one portion of oily fish a week, such as; sardines, mackerel, trout, herring, pilchards and salmon.

 - Cut down on foods high in fat and sugar.